-Explaining the ankle in terms of the tachyonic neutrino obviously cannot be done in the same manner as the two knees, given that it is an upturn in $E^3dF/dE$ not a downturn, which could not be due to the onset of some new decay process.
+Explaining the ankle in terms of the hypothesis of a tachyonic electron neutrino obviously cannot be done in the same manner as the two knees, given that it is an upturn in $E^3dF/dE$ not a downturn, so it could not be due to the onset of some new decay process.
 The explanation of the ankle starts with the observation that it is not possible to determine empirically whether the primary incident cosmic ray that initiates a shower of thousands of particles is a neutron or a proton.
-Furthermore, we observe that if ultra-high energy protons could beta decay they would create neutrons having a slightly lower energy which subsequently decay into protons, and back into protons, etc., creating a decay neutron-proton decay chain (NPDC).
+Furthermore, we observe that if ultra-high energy protons could beta decay they would create neutrons having a slightly lower energy which subsequently decay into protons, which decay back into neutrons, etc., creating a decay neutron-proton decay chain (NPDC).
 The NPDC would continue until the proton energy drops below the threshold for proton beta decay, i.e., the energy of the first knee.